Berkeley-CS61B/skeleton-sp16/lab10/spec/lab10.md

 1. Put the item you're adding in the next available spot in the bottom row

 2. Swap the item you just added with its parent until it is larger than its parent, or until it is the new root.
-This is called _bubbling up_.
+This is called _bubbling up_ or _swimming_.

 __Remove the min item__

 1. Replace the item at the root with the item in the last bottom spot

 2. _Bubble down_ the new root until it is smaller than both its children.
 If you reach a point where you can either bubble down through the left or right child, you must choose the smaller of the two.
+This process is also called _sinking_.

-#### Maximally Balanced Trees
+#### Complete Trees

 There are a couple different notions of what it means for a tree to be well balanced.
-A binary heap must always be what is called _maximally balanced_ (also sometimes called _complete_).
+A binary heap must always be what is called _complete_ (also sometimes called _maximally balanced_).

-A maximally balanced tree:
+A complete tree:

 - Has all available positions for nodes filled, except for possibly the last row, which must be filled left-to-right

 #### Writing Heap Methods

-The class `ArrayHeap` implements a binary max heap using an `ArrayList` (just like `ArrayBST` implemented a BST).
+The class `ArrayHeap` implements a binary max heap using an `ArrayList` instead of a manually resized array.
 Fill in the missing methods in `ArrayHeap.java`.

 Respect the abstraction! -- `insert`, `removeMin`, and `changePriority` may use the methods `bubbleUp` and `bubbleDown`. `bubbleUp` and `bubbleDown` may use `getLeft`, `getRight`, and `getParent`.

+You may find the [Princeton implementation of a heap](http://algs4.cs.princeton.edu/24pq/MinPQ.java.html) useful.
+Unlike the Princeton implementation, we store items in the heap as an `ArrayList` of `Nodes`, instead of an array of `Key`.
+This is because we want to avoid manual resizing, and also because we want to support priority changing operations.